Earth, Water and Environmental Sciences

 Objectives

-The STEE course of the TEE license aims to give a fundamental scientific training in the fields of Earth Sciences and Water Sciences in order to train students for their further studies in Master, or even PhD.
+The STEE pathway of the TEE bachelor's degree is designed to provide fundamental scientific training in the fields of Earth Sciences and Water Sciences, with the aim of training students for further study at master's or even doctoral level.

-The Earth, Water and Environmental Sciences (EWES) program combines naturalistic and quantitative approaches to Earth and Water Sciences.
-Training in the field is an omnipresent aspect of the pedagogy.
-It is in line with the continuity of previous bachelor's degree courses in these fields, the titles of which have varied.
+The Earth, Water and Environmental Sciences (STEE) pathway combines the naturalistic and quantitative approaches of the Earth and Water Sciences.
+Field training is an omnipresent aspect of the pedagogy.
+It follows on from previous bachelor's degree courses in these fields, whose titles have varied.

-The classical disciplines in geosciences (petrology, sedimentology, geophysics, geochemistry, tectonics, hydrogeology, ...) are at the center of the training.
-The opening of these disciplines to environmental issues is explicit (resources, risks, paleoenvironments, global changes, pollution, risks).
-The acquisition of computer, mathematical, geophysical and geochemical tools is also very important in our training.
+The classic geoscience disciplines (petrology, sedimentology, geophysics, geochemistry, tectonics, hydrogeology, etc.) are at the heart of the course.
+These disciplines are explicitly geared towards environmental issues (resources, risks, paleoenvironments, global change, pollution, hazards).
+The acquisition of computer, mathematical, geophysical and geochemical tools is also an important part of our training.

-In L3 STEE, a UE project allows students to apply their knowledge and skills through the completion of a personal project supervised by teacher-researchers and researchers from the research laboratories linked to the TEE degree program.
+In L3 STEE, a project unit enables students to apply their knowledge and skills through a personal project supervised by teacher-researchers and researchers from the research laboratories associated with the TEE degree program.

 Read more